MewsSystems/gitbook-pos-api/guidelines/requests.md

 ## Request body

 Each request will include a header with authentication information, and a body with any data needed to perform the operation, formatted as per [JSON:API](https://jsonapi.org/).
-'Get' operations, such as [Get invoices](../operations/invoices.md#get-invoices), do not require any data in the request body.
+'Get' operations, such as [Get invoices](../operations/invoices.md#get-invoices), use the `GET` http verb and therefore do not have any data in the request body.